eth-cscs/DLA-Future/BUILD.md

 You can download the [releases](https://github.com/eth-cscs/DLA-Future/releases).

-Otherwise, if you have `git` you can clone this repository with the command
+Otherwise, if you have `git`, you can clone this repository with

 ```
 git clone https://github.com/eth-cscs/DLA-Future.git